SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Methods

+{The RKHS class $\mathcal{F}^*$ and the corresponding quantile regressor in \eqref{eq:quantile reg on RKHS mixture} are well defined for any fixed pair $(\gamma,\lambda)$.} Our method proceeds in two stages.

+{ First, we aim to select a sufficiently good pair of hyperparameters $(\gamma,\lambda)$ for the RKHS quantile regression.
+To maintain the validity of the downstream conformal guarantees, we use a separate data set, $\mathcal{D}_{\mathrm{split}}$, disjoint from both the calibration and test sets.

-Our method proceeds in two stages.
-First, using the calibration set, we trace the $\lambda$-path, which provides a solution path of RKHS regression along the regularization parameter $\lambda$.
-This yields an efficient way to explore different levels of smoothness without repeatedly solving the full optimization problem.
-We then cross-validate on the bandwidth $\gamma$ of the kernel $\psi^*$ to choose the optimal $(\gamma,\lambda)$ pair.
-Second, integrating with the test set, we construct the $S$-path, which traces maximum score cutoff $S$ that satisfies the condition in \eqref{predset}.
+We trace the $\lambda$-path for each candidate bandwidth $\gamma$ in a prespecified grid, which provides a solution path of RKHS regression along the regularization parameter $\lambda$.
+We then cross-validate on the bandwidth $\gamma$ of the kernel $\psi^*$ to choose the optimal $(\hat \gamma,\hat \lambda)$ pair.
+This approach avoids the prohibitive cost of a full joint grid search over $(\gamma,\lambda)$.
+While we still iterate over the grid of $\gamma$'s, the $\lambda$-path allows for an exhaustive and efficient exploration of the regularization space without repeatedly solving the full optimization problem.
+We then fix the RKHS class $\mathcal{F}^*$ in \eqref{eq:quantile reg on RKHS mixture} and in all subsequent theorems with respect to this selected pair $(\hat \gamma,\hat \lambda)$.}

+Second, given the optimized hyperparameters, we integrate the test observation to construct the $S$-path, which traces the maximum score cutoff $S$ that satisfies the condition in \eqref{predset}.
 The full procedure is detailed in Algorithm~\ref{algo:1}.
-We begin by outlining the setup before describing the $\lambda$- and $S$-paths.
+We begin by outlining the setup before introducing the $(\lambda, S)$-paths.

 For a given $\lambda$, the solution to \eqref{eq:quantile reg on RKHS mixture} has the following closed form: